jumishafeeq/Global-Superstore-Sales-Analysis/README.md

 # Power-BI-Assignment-1

+## Data Transformation

-    Basic Data Cleaning performed to the dataset of a store *Remove Duplicates
+ Basic Data Cleaning performed to the dataset of a store

+   *Remove Duplicates

    *Remove Blank rows

   *Use First row as headers

   *Remove Column

   *Add Columns

+# Power-BI Assignment-2

+##